psychemedia/storytelling-notes/pedlar-of-swaffham.md

 The Truth of the Case seems to be no more than this, the Figures of a Pedlar, and a Man and Woman *busied in their Shop*, were according to the low taste of that Age in a modest Manner to set forth the Name of the Founder CHAPMAN, a Trader or Dealer, the word *Chapman* for a Trader is of great Antiquity, and Pedlars are often called by that Name even to this Day, by some antient People, such *Rebusses* are frequently met with on old Works, but I shall only mention One, and that because it is in the very Church.

-Near to the Communion, Table on the North Side is the Altar Monument of Jobn Botwright, D. D. Rector of the Church when it was Rebuilt, on the body of the Tomb are four Shields, two, to represent his Priesthood, bearing the Sacramental Cups, and the Triangilur Emblem of the TRINITY, and two to represent his Name, bearing Boats and Wimbles, Instruments essential to any Wright or Worker in Wood, an *Ænigma* or *Rebus* full as obscure, as `[History of Walter Hemingford, published by Mr. Hearne, Vol. I, Appendix, P. 180.]` Chapman, under the Figure of a Pedlar.
+Near to the Communion, Table on the North Side is the Altar Monument of John Botwright, D. D. Rector of the Church when it was Rebuilt, on the body of the Tomb are four Shields, two, to represent his Priesthood, bearing the Sacramental Cups, and the Triangilur Emblem of the TRINITY, and two to represent his Name, bearing Boats and Wimbles, Instruments essential to any Wright or Worker in Wood, an *Ænigma* or *Rebus* full as obscure, as `[History of Walter Hemingford, published by Mr. Hearne, Vol. I, Appendix, P. 180.]` Chapman, under the Figure of a Pedlar.

 ---